Article purpose

 byte resultByte = 0;

-return resultByte;
+return resultByte; }

 Different sets of calculations are performed for each colour component based on the Blend type specified by the BitmapFilterData object.
-It is important to note that before the method returns a result a check is performed ensuring the new colour component’s value falls within the valid range of byte values, 0 to 255.
+It is important to note that before the method returns a result a check is performed ensuring the new colour component’s value falls within the valid range of values, 0 to 255.
 Should a value exceed 255 that value will be assigned to 255, also if a value is negative that value will be assigned to 0.

 The implementation – A Windows Forms Application